martin-gte/martin-gte/README.md

 - 👋 Hi, I’m @martin-gte
-- 👀 I’m interested in CFD an neural networks
+- 👀 I’m interested in CFD and neural networks
 - 🌱 I’m currently learning how to use machine learning and deep learning in Python
 - 📫 You can reach me through my mail martin.pensado.marino@uvigo.es